This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 * * *

 As impossible as it may seem, 2020 has been good for a few things.
 For me, one of the upsides of this year has been a personal reminder about how much New York state has to offer.
-Like a lot of people, my travel this spring and summer has been centered around where I can safely roadtrip to: my own state and the great outdoors.
+My travel this spring and summer has been centered around where I can safely roadtrip to: my own state and the great outdoors.
 Thankfully, there are lot of great contenders for the best New York state parks!

 Total disclaimer: my favorite parks lean heavily toward western and central New York.
 I have an obvious bias, since those are the parts of the state I know best and have explored more in-depth.
 But I’ve visited several of the most popular parks farther east, too — I just get fed up with the crowds that frequent resort areas and/or downstate.
 For me, the ability to find solitude is an essential part of the park experience.